undergrad-partner-school

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 8,757, while the number of Afro-American students was 1,382.
-3,295 undergrads at this school identified as Hispanic/Latino and 2,624 identified with more than one race.
+This school had 8,757 Asian students and 1,382 Afro-American students in 2025.
+3,295 undergraduates at this school declared as Hispanic/Latino and 2,624 as multirace.
 The school also had 108 students who identified as Native Hawaiian or other Pacific Islander, as well as 107 American Indian or Alaska Native students.
 There were also 1,321 students whose ethnicity is unknown.

 Cost